Homoclinic orbits, multiplier spectrum and rigidity theorems in complex dynamics: Conformal expanding repellers and applications

 \subsection{Milnor's conjecture on Lyapunov exponent}

-We now prove Theorem \ref{thmmilnor1} using Theorem \ref{linearcer}. \proof[Proof of Theorem \ref{thmmilnor1}] Let $S$ be the finite exceptional set of periodic points in the assumption of Theorem \ref{thmmilnor1}.
-Passing to an iterate of $f$ there exists a repelling fixed point $o$ of $f$ such that $o\notin S$.
+We now prove Theorem \ref{thmmilnor1} using Theorem \ref{linearcer}. \proof[Proof of Theorem \ref{thmmilnor1}] Let $S$ be the finite exceptional set of periodic points in Theorem \ref{thmmilnor1}.
+Passing to an iterate of $f$ there exist a repelling fixed point $o$ of $f$ such that $o\notin S$.
 Choose a linearization domain $U$ of $o$ such that $U\cap S=\emptyset$.
-By the discussion in Lemma \ref{cerhomoclinic}, there exists a horseshoe $K\subset U$.
+By the discussion in Lemma \ref{cerhomoclinic}, there exist a horseshoe $K\subset U$.
 Passing to an iterate of $f$, we assume that $f(K)=K$.
 For every $n$-periodic point $x\in K$, we have $|df^n(x)|=b^n$ for some $b>0$.
 Consider the function $\phi:=\log |df|$.
 We have shown that for every $n$-periodic point $x\in K$, $\sum_{i=0}^{n-1}\phi(f^i(x)) =n\log b$.
 Recall the following classical Livsic Theorem \cite{livvsic1972cohomology} \begin{lem} Let $K$ be a CER of $f$, $f(K)=K$.
 Let $\phi$ be a H\"older continuous function on $K$.
 Assume there exits a constant $C$ such that for every $n$-periodic point $x\in K$ of $f$ we have

-then there exists a continuous function $u$ on $K$ such that $\phi-C=u\circ f-u$. \end{lem} Apply the above theorem to $\phi:=\log |df|$, we get that $\phi$ is cohomologous to a constant function on $K$ in the sense of Definition \ref{deflinearcer}.
+then there exist a continuous function $u$ on $K$ such that $\phi-C=u\circ f-u$. \end{lem} Applying the above theorem to $\phi:=\log |df|$, we get that $\phi$ is cohomologous to a constant function on $K$ in the sense of Definition \ref{deflinearcer}.
 Hence $K$ is a linear CER, which is not a finite set.
 By Theorem \ref{linearcer}, $f$ is exceptional.
 The proof is finished. \endproof